 That mid-range positioning, however, is evident when you look at benchmark scores.
-Based on legacy benchmarks and our own Speed Test G results, the chipset is far behind the likes of the Snapdragon 888, or even the Snapdragon 870 that powers some competing phones like the OnePlus 9R.
+Based on legacy benchmarks and our own Speed Test G results, the chipset is far behind the likes of the Snapdragon 8 Gen 1, Snapdragon 888, and even the Snapdragon 870 that powers some competing phones like the OnePlus 9R.
 This performance delta shouldn’t be immediately problematic for most users.
 There’s ample grunt here and it’s a welcome upgrade over the Galaxy A52 5G’s lesser Snapdragon 750G.
 However, it could still affect the longevity of the phone if you are the kind to hold on to your device for a couple of years.

 Does the battery last all day?

 Like the Galaxy A52 5G before it, the Galaxy A52s houses a capacious 4,500mAh battery.
 Samsung’s exemplary battery optimization shines here and the phone easily lasts a day and a half of use.
 With extensive use of Twitter, Reddit, Slack, and emails, I never had range anxiety and the phone still had juice in the tank at the end of a busy workday.
 Smartphone testing usually involves heavier workloads than usual and I’m fairly confident that the phone will last two days for lighter workloads.
 More so if you drop the refresh rate down to 60Hz or play around with some of the extensive battery optimization tweaks.